parameterIT/experiment-toolkit/README.md

 cd run-code-climate-on-tags
 poetry install
 ```
-Before running the actual tool, you will need to export a code climate authentication token.
+For the following part, you will need a code climate authentication token.
 You can generate a token on the following website after having connected it to github https://codeclimate.com/profile/tokens.

 To run the shell script, you will need a '.env' file with a token export command:
 ```sh